 - Flight 2: NRT Tokyo Narita, Japan to LAX Los Angeles, CA

-If you’d rather save money upfront on the flight and book flights coming in and leaving from the same airport, and you don’t mind taking the bullet train again to get back to your starting point, then something like this would work:
+If you’d rather save money upfront on the flight and book flights arriving and leaving from the same airport, and you don’t mind spending the time to take the bullet train again to get back to your starting point, then something like this would work:

 - Flight 1: LAX Los Angeles, CA to NRT Tokyo Narita, Japan